kudarap/anoplano/README.md

 # anoplano
-My take and inspired from TKS and and Inobli project from my friends.
+My take on travel itinerary hub and inspired from TKS and and Inobli project from my friends.